Chaim Weizmann: Political career

 Sykes stressed the Entente: "We are pledged to Zionism, Armenianism liberation, and Arabian independence".
 On 2 December, Zionists celebrated the Declaration at the Opera House; the news of the Bolshevik Revolution, and withdrawal of Russian troops from the frontier war with Ottoman Empire, raised the pressure from Constantinople.
 On 11 December, Turkish armies were swept aside when Edmund Allenby's troops entered Jerusalem.
 On 9 January 1918, all Turkish troops withdrew from the Hejaz for a bribe of $2 million to help pay Ottoman Empire's debts.
 Weizmann had seen peace with Ottoman Empire out of the question in July 1917.
 Lloyd George wanted a separate peace with Ottoman Empire to guarantee relations in the region secure.
 Weizmann had managed to gain the support of International Jewry in Britain, France and Italy.
 Schneer postulates that the British government desperate for any wartime advantage were prepared to offer any support among philo-Semites.
 It was to Weizmann a priority.
 Weizmann considered that the issuance of the Balfour Declaration was the greatest single achievement of the pre-1948 Zionists.
 He believed that the Balfour Declaration and the legislation that followed it, such as the (3 June 1922) Churchill White Paper and the League of Nations Mandate for Palestine all represented an astonishing accomplishment for the Zionist movement.

 On 3 January 1919, Weizmann met Hashemite Prince Faisal to sign the Faisal-Weizmann Agreement attempting to establish the legitimate existence of the state of Israel.
 At the end of the month, the Paris Peace Conference decided that the Arab provinces of the Ottoman Empire should be wholly separated and the newly conceived mandate-system applied to them.
-Weizmann stated at the conference that "the Zionist objective was gradually to make Palestine as Jewish as England was English" Shortly thereafter, both men made their statements to the conference.
+Weizmann stated at the conference that the Zionist objective was to "establish such a society in Palestine that Palestine shall be as Jewish as England is English, or America American."
+Shortly thereafter, both men made their statements to the conference.

-After 1920, he assumed leadership in the World Zionist Organization, creating local branches in Berlin serving twice (1920–31, 1935–46) as president of the World Zionist Organization.
+After 1920, he assumed leadership in the World Zionist Organization, creating local branches in Berlin, and serving twice (1920–31, 1935–46) as president of the World Zionist Organization.
 Unrest amongst Arab antagonism to a Jewish presence in Palestine increased, erupting into riots.
 Weizmann remained loyal to Britain, tried to shift the blame onto dark forces.
 The French were commonly blamed for discontent, as scapegoats for Imperial liberalism.
 Zionists began to believe racism existed within the administration, which remained inadequately policed.

-In 1921, Weizmann went along with Albert Einstein for a fund-raiser to establish the Hebrew University in Jerusalem and support the Technion – Israel Institute of Technology.
+In 1921, Weizmann went along with Albert Einstein for a fundraiser to establish the Hebrew University in Jerusalem and support the Technion – Israel Institute of Technology.
 At this time, simmering differences over competing European and American visions of Zionism, and its funding of development versus political activities, caused Weizmann to clash with Louis Brandeis.
 In 1921 Weizmann played an important role in supporting Pinhas Rutenberg's successful bid to the British for an exclusive electric concession for Palestine, in spite of bitter personal and principled disputes between the two figures.